 Access ADA Service fares are based on the distance of your trip and how many zones that distance covers (see the Access service area map for details on zones).
 For example, if your trip is within one to three zones you will pay a lower per trip fare than if your trip is longer and goes through four or more zones.
 View our fare table for more information.

-Access service is available outside the 3/4 mile boundary but still within the city limits of the 15 cities that comprise the Omnitrans service area, for a $5.00 surcharge.
-Trips must originate or end within the ADA service area.
-Beyond ADA boundary service is available Monday through Friday from 9:00 am to 8:00 pm, and Saturday and Sunday from 7:00 a.m. to 7:00 p.m.
+Access service is available to eligible Omnitrans Access clients whose primary residence is outside the 3/4 mile boundary, but still within the city limits of the 15 cities that comprise the Omnitrans service area, for a $5.00 surcharge per trip.
+Trips must originate or end within the ADA service area, and the “beyond the boundary” address must be the client’s home address.
+Beyond the ADA boundary service is available Monday through Friday from 9:00 am to 8:00 pm, and Saturday and Sunday from 7:00 a.m. to 7:00 p.m.
 View our fare table for more information.

 Scheduling Standard Access Service